-Insights obtained from marketing mix modelling depends heavily on the quality of input data.
+Insights obtained from marketing mix modeling depends heavily on the quality of input data.
 Abundant information can be captured with the increasing prominence of big data.
 One of the biggest challenges in this area is the measurement of unquantifiable information.
 Marketing indicators such as customer satisfaction, brand image, emotions, customer feedback, along with observational tools like eye tracking, video, physiological measurements, tracking, facial expressions analysis, and head movement cannot be expressed in terms of numbers.
 Marketing mix modelling does not consider such information unless it can be quantified.

 The Case of Marketing Myopia

 A brand is created by years of deliberate and skillful marketing efforts.
-Marketing professionals often attribute a brand’s success to short-term effects of media and marketing efforts.
+Marketing professionals often attribute a brand’s success to the short-term effects of media and marketing efforts.
 Recent marketing activities may increase brand value in the short run, but a brand’s real value is determined by its consistency, relevance, and distinction over the long run.
 Marketing mix modelling often struggles to adjust this long-term significance accurately.

 Marketing experts have come up with various models to address these issues, offering a vast scope for improvement in marketing mix modelling.
-Digital marketing has also made contributions in this field by providing massive amount of data and acting as a field to test products and brands.
+Digital marketing has also made contributions in this field by providing a massive amount of data and acting as a field to test products and brands.